OllieBoyne/oarp/README.md

 Alignment is completed via Principal Component Analysis (PCA) and Iterative Closest Point (ICP).

 PCA provides an initial estimate for the rigid transformation between two pointclouds (highly accurate if these are from the same source), and ICP iteratively refines this estimate.

+Ordering is provided either by ```scipy.optimize.linear_sum_assignment```, or by the Auction Algorithm provided in [sslap](https://github.com/OllieBoyne/sslap).
+The Auction Algorithm will work faster on larger pointclouds.

+To use sslap, simply install it as a module by following the instructions on the repository.